 After years of foolishly running my online business via public WiFi (though more secure now than then), I decided to start using a VPN to mask some of my communications and access a bit of out of market sporting events while traveling.

 But I found out that – similar to web hosting – there is no such thing as a “best VPN provider”.
-In fact, it’s like a whole world of confusing information where even trustworthy information is near-useless since it’s so complex.
+In fact, it’s like a whole world of confusing information because even trustworthy information is near-useless since it’s so complex.

-This VyprVPN review is my notes from trying them out for my own purposes as a security-aware, traveling, US-based businessperson who needs good usability and good pricing.
+This VyprVPN review is my notes from trying them out for my own purposes as a privacy-aware, traveling, US-based businessperson who needs good usability and good pricing.
 I am not a political activist or someone who regularly travels to firewalled countries.